Bluehouse-Technology/grpc_client/README.md

 ## Testing
-There are no separate tests provided for grpc_client, but the tests for [grpc](https://github.com/Bluehouse-Technology/grpc) (the server side) use and test also th client side.
+There are no separate tests provided for grpc_client, but the tests for [grpc](https://github.com/Bluehouse-Technology/grpc) (the server side) use and test also the client side.

 ## Dependencies